dablu-sapale/SBIN-Assignment/README.md

 3) We have to rank the volume in a such a way that it checks the exact same time for every day and for the last 5 days, it gives us the rank of volume (rank 1 means highest volume)

- '''Certainly!
-Assignment involves analyzing SBI (State Bank of India) stock data for the month of January 2024.'''
+ *Certainly!
+Assignment involves analyzing SBI (State Bank of India) stock data for the month of January 2024.*

 1. **Data Description**: You are provided with minute-level data for each trading day in January 2024.
 The data includes the following attributes for SBI stock:
    - Open price